TL;DR

 8. Measure and Analyze

 If you can’t measure it, you can’t improve it.
-Regularly analyzing your content’s performance against your objectives allows for continual optimization and refinement.
+Analyze your content’s performance against your objectives regularly.
+This continual loop optimizes and refines your strategy.

 Analyzing these KPIs will help you understand what types of content and topics resonate most with your target audience.